hvianna/audioMotion.js/README.md

 ## Configuration Presets

-The **Full resolution** and **Octave bands** presets adjust the FFT size, frequency range and smoothing configurations to recommended values for the discrete frequencies and octave bands visualization modes.
+The **Full resolution**, **Octave bands** and **LED bars** presets adjust configuration options to recommended values for the discrete frequencies and octave bands visualization modes, with optional LED effect mode.

 You can tweak any options and save a favorite configuration by clicking the **Save** button.
 You can later revert to this configuration by selecting the **Custom** preset.

 Additionally, your last used configuration will be automatically saved and restored the next time you open audioMotion.
 You can manually select the **Last session** preset to undo any changes made during the current session.

+The **Restore defaults** preset resets all options to their initial values as in the first time you run audioMotion.

 ## Configuration options